-The Company utilizes a Risk Taxonomy that supports firm-wide frameworks including the Risk Management Framework.
-The Risk Taxonomy and the Risk Management Framework include the following risk types: Credit risk, Liquidity Risk, Market Risk (Trading / Non-Trading, including interest rate risk), Operational Risk, Compliance risk, Reputation risk and Strategic risk.
+The Company utilizes a Risk Taxonomy that supports firm-wide frameworks including the Enterprise Risk Management Framework.
+The Risk Taxonomy include the following risk categories: Credit risk, Liquidity Risk, Market Risk (Trading / Non-Trading, including interest rate risk), Operational Risk, Compliance risk, Reputation risk and Strategic risk.
 Additionally, the Company is exposed to risks that may materialize in, or arise from, more than one risk within or across multiple risk categories (e.g., credit risk and operational risk), creating crosscutting risks.
 Crosscutting risks include conduct risk, country risk and climate-related risk.
+Additionally, centralized programs may be established to enable an integrated approach for managing individual risks that are linked together by a common set of characteristics / themes, such as risks relating to digital assets, e-trading and operational resilience.

 An effective risk management framework requires a strong risk culture composed of shared values and expected behaviors to promote safe and sound risk taking across the firm, in line with the firm's strategy and risk appetite.
-The Company's talent, performance management and compensation programs are designed to attract, recognize and reward individuals with the knowledge, skills, abilities and demonstrated behavior support the design, implementation and embedding of the Risk Management Framework.
+Citi's firm-wide conduct and culture programs are designed to: (i) set, reinforce and enhance the firm's risk culture; (ii) integrate its values and conduct expectations into the organization; and (iii) provide employees with tools to assist with making prudent and ethical risk decisions and escalate issues appropriately.
 As part of this risk culture, all employees are accountable for risk management and must identify, escalate, and address risk-taking activities that exceed the Company's risk appetite in a timely manner.